skip to main

 The Capital Area Metropolitan Planning Organization (CAMPO) submitted a formal request in January 2024 asking the N.C.
 Turnpike Authority (NCTA) to study the potential use of tolling on Capital Boulevard/U.S. 1 to accelerate delivery of the project.

 NCTA presented initial findings of the tolling analysis at the March 2025 CAMPO Executive Board meeting, with the final study being completed and released in April 2025.
-At its meeting on March 19, 2025 the CAMPO Executive Board authorized the opening of a public engagement period to receive feedback on the tolling analysis; it is expected that CAMPO staff will provide an update on the results of that public engagement at the May 21, 2025 Executive Board meeting.
-If a tolling option is approved by CAMPO, legislative changes would need to occur before the project could move forward as tolled.
+At its meeting on March 19, 2025 the CAMPO Executive Board authorized the opening of a public engagement period to receive feedback on the tolling analysis.
+At its May 2025 meeting, the CAMPO Executive Board approved tolling option 2 (tolled expressway), which will require legislative changes to move forward.